 Seal the chip by placing the small half of the chip holder on top.

-The two halves of the chip holder should snap into place, if the second half does not sit flush spin the holder 180° to align the magnets.
+The two halves of the chip holder will snap into place, if the second half does not sit flush spin the holder 180° to properly align the magnets.

-Screw the chip holder closed to fix the chip securely in place.
+Screw the chip holder closed with hex bolts to fix the chip securely in place.

-Alternatively, a “chipless” chip can be loaded in a similar fashion, with a smaller volume of crystal slurry (~15 μl) sandwiched between the two layers of mylar in the chip holder 37, or a smaller volume can be loaded using a 50 μm thick double-sided adhesive spacer applied directly to the mylar film as described in 38.
+Alternatively, a “chipless” chip can be loaded in a similar fashion, with a smaller volume of crystal slurry (~15 μl) sandwiched between the two layers of polyester foil in the chip holder 37, or a smaller volume can be loaded using a 50 μm thick double-sided adhesive spacer applied directly to the polyester foil as described in 38.
 The use of adhesive spacers also allows multiple samples (or variants of samples such as ligand soaks) to be loaded on each chipless chip.
 A complementary loading approach exploiting acoustic drop ejection (ADE) to load silicon chips can also be used at Diamond 39.
 ADE allows chips to be loaded using smaller volumes of crystal slurry than pipette loading.
 It is a particularly useful technique when samples are scarce, though the chemical composition and viscosity of the slurry must be taken into consideration.

 GUI and Setup at The Beamline

-All chip alignment and setup for data collection is done through a simple EPICS Display Manager (edm) GUI (figure 3a).
+All chip alignment and setup for data collection is done through a simple EPICS Display Manager (edm) graphical user interface (GUI) (figure 3a).
 This provides a point and click interface to beamline instrumentation and provides input parameters for python-based data collection.
 Sub windows provide additional control for collecting from sub regions of a sample holder (figure 3b) or laser/LED pump-probe experiments (figure 3c).

 Aligning the Chip